 Designed for the outdoor learning workforce to deliver progressive bushcraft learning experiences in their setting, including FE/HE students, apprentices, instructors, teachers, leaders, etc.

-The award can be delivered in a variety of locations with access to suitable resources and will be most commonly delivered by providers within a woodland, forest or copse.
+The award can be delivered in a variety of locations with access to suitable resources and will be most commonly delivered by providers utilising an area of woodland, forest or copse within their grounds.

 Duration